-Days 13-14: Depart Delhi
+Day 9-10: Depart Delhi

-Transfer to the airport for your departure flight to Australia, arriving home the same or the following day.
+After breakfast, depending on your flight time, transfer to the airport for your return flight to Australia arriving home the same or following day.

 Late check-out is not included in our India group tours.
-If you wish to book a late check-out for your final day in India, please contact our reservations department who can confirm additional pricing and make this arrangement for you, subject to availability at the hotel.
+If you wish to book a late check-out for your final day, please contact our reservations department who can confirm additional pricing and make this arrangement for you, subject to availability at the hotel.

-Inspiring India Travel Information
+Golden Triangle Travel Information